DinoChiesa/apigee-proxy-generator/README.md

    This example uses an `account-num` request header as the Quota identifier.
    In a real system, that should be replaced with an Application ID, or Partner ID, etc, as appropriate.
+That identifier would be derived from the app credential (token or key).

 You could create other proxy templates.
 The templates you create don't need to point to BigQuery.

 ## Example Configuration Data

 There are 3 distinct configurations here:

 1. [**flights**](./data/config-bq-flights.json)

    Queries the airline flights sample dataset in BQ.

 2. [**open-images**](./data/config-bq-open-images.json)

    Queries the open images public dataset in BQ.

 3. [**covid19**](./data/config-bq-covid19.json)

    Queries two different public datasets in BQ related to Covid19.

 Have a look at the open-images configuration.
 It's quite simple:
 ```json
 {
   "proxyname" : "openimages",